 24. You can get away with dressing very casual

-For guys, jeans and a shirt — either plain v-neck, button down, or polo — will get you into most of the bars and clubs around Lleras.
-As always, there are all kinds of people wearing all kinds of things so doing whatever works for you currently will likely get you into your same style of bar/club here.
+For guys, jeans and a shirt — either a plain v-neck, button-down, or polo — will get you into most of the bars and clubs around Lleras.
+As always, there are all kinds of people wearing all kinds of things so doing whatever works for you currently will likely get you into the same style of bar/club here.

 25. Pharmacies are quite a bit different than in the US

-I also creeped by a few pharmacies before finding one with a woman at the counter because i really didn’t want to try and explain everything to a dude. 😂This is so different from the US where you just grab whatever you need and slide it in a jumble on the counter.
+I also went by a few pharmacies before finding one with a woman at the counter because I really didn’t want to try and explain everything to a dude with my limited Spanish. 😂 This is so different from the US where you just grab whatever you need and slide it in a jumble on the counter.
 But the tradeoff for a little embarrassment is amazing because you can get tons of things here without a visit to the doctor for a prescription!
-Something I’m sure a lot of foreigners abuse but in this case I was quite grateful.
+Something I’m sure a lot of foreigners abuse but in this case, I was quite grateful.